 The Community Canvas program costs you nothing but your time and support for what we hope you’ll find to be a tasty and inspiring experience for your entire family.
 Artwork from all Community Canvas events can be seen at Reilly Children’s Hospital art galleries throughout LVHN facilities.

-Christian Barangian, a third-grader from Tracy Elementary School in Easton, was crowned the overall champion Saturday in the fifth annual Community Canvas Grand Finale at Lehigh Valley Mall.
+Adi McLean, a fourth-grader at Forks Elementary School in Easton, was crowned the overall champion Saturday in the sixth annual Community Canvas Grand Finale at Lehigh Valley Mall.

-The 8-year-old Barangian bested 17 other third-, fourth- and fifth-grade artists to take home the top prize in the competition which gave youngsters from eight area elementary schools the chance to display their passion for healthy living and their talent for art.
+The 10-year-old McLean bested 20 other third-, fourth- and fifth-grade artists to take home the top prize in the competition which gave youngsters from 10 area elementary schools the chance to display their passion for healthy living and their talent for art.

 While the artists were hard at work creating their masterpieces in the 45 minutes allotted for the competition, local chefs competed in a “cook-off” creating healthy, tasty snacks.
-Sarah Hinsch from Greenmouth Juice Bar and Café in Easton and Allentown prevailed in the cooking competition.
-Jack Jones, farmer at Knopp Branch Farms and Tom Rutherford, culinary arts instructor at Bethlehem Area Vocational Technical School, also participated.
-Each chef was tasked with incorporating cauliflower, almonds and grapes into their snacks.
+Melissa Walsh, third-grade teacher at Paxinosa Elementary and last-minute chef fill-in, took home the top prize in the cooking competition.
+Sarah Hinsch from Greenmouth Juice Bar and Café in Easton and Allentown, and Michele Reber from Healthy You Café in Center Valley and Enola, also competed.
+Each chef was tasked with incorporating oats, almonds and grapes into their snacks.